-A. Data Sources
+2.1 Data Sources

 The email trace was collected at a mail relay server deployed in the Florida State University (FSU) campus network between 8/25/2005 and 10/24/2005 (excluding 9/11/2005).
 During the course of the email trace collection, the mail server relayed messages destined for 53 sub-domains in the FSU campus network.
-The mail relay server ran SpamAssassin [4] to detect spam messages.
+The mail relay server ran SpamAssassin [14] to detect spam messages.
 The email trace contains the following information for each incoming message: the local arrival time, the IP address of the sender mail relay, and whether or not the message is spam.
-Specifically, we did not have access to the contents of any emails, due to privacy issues.
+Due to user privacy concerns, we did not have access to the contents of any emails.

-In order to study the network reachability properties of spammers, we collected the BGP updates from one peering point at the University of Oregon Route Views Project [14] over the same time period of our email trace collection.
+In order to study the network reachability properties of spammers, we collected the BGP updates from one peering point at the University of Oregon Route Views Project [9] over the same time period of our email trace collection.
 We also collected one BGP RIB table rib(0) from the same peering point at the beginning of our email trace collection.
-The BGP routing table and BGP updates were stamped with the GMT time [14].
+The BGP routing table and BGP updates were stamped with the GMT time [9].
 We converted the local arrival time of incoming email messages to the GMT time so as to correlate the timestamps of the spam arrivals and the BGP route updates for the corresponding network prefixes.
-Ideally, both the email and BGP traces should have been collected at the same site.
-However, due to logistical constraints, we were unable to do so and instead used the BGP trace from the Route Views Project.
-We further discuss the impact of using two separate locations for the email and BGP trace collection in the next section when we detail our analysis methodology.
+Ideally, both the email and BGP traces should have been collected at the same site so as to have a more precise view of the network prefixes of the message sending machines in the email trace.
+However, due to logistical constraints, we were unable to collect BGP traces on the FSU campus network and instead used the BGP traces from the Route Views Project.
+We further discuss the impact of using two separate locations for the email and BGP trace collection when we detail our analysis methodology.

-B. Analysis Methodology
+2.2 Analysis Methodology

-An incoming email message is classified as either spam or non-spam by SpamAssassin [4] deployed in the FSU mail relay server.
-(SpamAssasin has a small rate of both false-positives and false-negatives.
-In the absence of access to the contents of the emails, it is difficult to identify these cases.)
+An incoming email message is classified as either spam or non-spam by SpamAssassin [14] deployed in the FSU mail relay server.
+SpamAssassin has a small rate of both false-positives and false-negatives.
+In the absence of access to the contents of the emails, it is difficult to identify these cases.
+We ignore the message classification errors of SpamAssassin and consider the message classification results of SpamAssassin as the ground truth.
 To ease exposition, we refer to the set of all incoming messages as the aggregate emails including both spam and non-spam.
 We consider each distinct IP address of the sender mail relays observed in the trace as a separate sender mail server.
 In reality, multiple IP addresses may be associated with a single mail server.
 We ignore this in our study.
 A mail server is classified as either non-spam only, spam only, or mixed, depending on if spam messages are received from the server.
 A mail server is classified as a non-spam (spam) only server if we only receive non-spam (spam) messages from the server.
-If we receive both spam and non-spam messages from a mail server, we classify it as a mixed server.
 To ease exposition, we refer to the set of spam only and mixed servers as spam mail servers, which sent at least one spam message; we also refer to the set of non-spam only and mixed servers as non-spam mail servers, which sent at least one non-spam message.